-The Bachelor of Medicine - Joint Medical Program (JMP) is a great opportunity to study medicine in a course of international standing in which students obtain early and broad clinical experience.
+The Joint Medical Program will continue to offer the highly successful Bachelor of Medicine (BMed) program in 2015.
+The BMed is a great opportunity to study a program of international standing offering early and broad clinical experience.

 Professor Ian Symonds